adicu/learn-webdev/webdev_curriculum.md

 <a id="using-python"></a>
 ### 2.2.3 Using Python

-Python has several built-in libraries for handling REST APIs, but the external library [Requests][py-requests].
+Python has several built-in libraries for handling REST APIs, but we will be using the external library [Requests][py-requests].
 To install it, use [Pip][pip]:

 ```bash
 $ pip install requests